pheerai/pizza/CONTRIB.md

 ## Base your work onto the master-branch

-Master may be regarded as some kind of "Nightly"-Branch, so usally (though not always) it contains stable code that is going to get into release.
+Master may be regarded as some kind of "nightly"-branch, so usually (though not always) it contains stable code that is going to get into release.

 ## Commit FREQUENTLY and WELL-DOCUMENTED

-The tips from the [Pro-Git-Book][1] come in Handy here, as well as the [GitLab Flow page][2].
+The tips from the [Pro-Git-Book][1] come in handy here, as well as the [GitLab Flow page][2].
 Do things like rebase and stash only if you're absolutely sure what you're doing, and if the code exists nowhere but on your local repo!

 ## Early Merge-Requests